MallikarjunaReddyN/copier-springboot/template/{{ project_slug }}/ci&cd-guide.md

 - Create variable group with name `registry-credentials` and add two variable in that variable group with REGISTERY_USERNAME, REGISTERY_PASSWORD

-- Create one more variable group to store DOMAIN variables for Ingress host.
+- Create variable group to store DOMAIN variables for Ingress host.

   In my case I created `Dev` for development, `QA` for testing and `Prod` for production.